Class 10 Economics

 To understand this interdependency, let us take an example of a cold drink.
 A cold drink contains water, sugar and artificial flavour.
 Suppose if there is no sugarcane production then procuring sugar will become difficult and costly for the cold drink manufacturer.
 Now to transport sugarcane to sugar mills and sugar to the cold drink plant needs the services of a transporter.
 A person or system of persons is required to maintain and monitor all these movements of goods from farm to factory to shop in different locations.
 That is where role of administrative staffs comes.
 Let us go back to the farmer.
-He also needs feritlisers and seeds which is processed in some factory and which will be delivered to his doorstep by some means of transportation.
-To top it all at every step of these activities we require the proper monetary and banking system.
+He also needs feritlisers and seeds which are processed in some factory and need to be delivered to his doorstep by some means of transportation.
+Moreover, at every step of these activities we require the proper monetary and banking system.
 So, in a nutshell this describes how interrelated all sectors of an economy are.

 The meaning of this finding is as follows:

-1. Majority of people are still employed in agricultural activities.
+- Majority of people are still employed in agricultural activities.
 As agriculture provides seasonal employment during cropping season so chances of hidden employment are big.
-Moreover, as history suggests a developed nation’s dependency shifts from primary sector towards tertiary sector in all aspects of economic development, so it can be said that India is still way behind because majority still depend on agriculture.
+Moreover, as history suggests; a developed nation’s dependency shifts from primary sector towards tertiary sector in all aspects of economic development, so it can be said that India is still way behind because majority still depend on agriculture.

-2. Secondary and Tertiary Sector have failed to generate enough employment opportunities making a pressure on primary sector.
-Although educated and skilled workforce do get employed in secondary and tertiary sector but for unskilled and semi-skilled workers there is still shortage of employment avenues.
+- Secondary and Tertiary Sector have failed to generate enough employment opportunities making a pressure on the primary sector.
+Although educated and skilled workforce does get employed in secondary and tertiary sector but for unskilled and semi-skilled workers there is still a shortage of employment avenues.

 Other Classifications of Economy

-The sector which carries out all activity through a system and follows the law of the land is called organized sector.
+Organised Sector: The sector which carries out all activity through a system and follows the law of the land is called organized sector.
 Moreover, labour rights are given due respect and wages are as per the norms of the country and those of the industry.
-Labour working organized sector get the benefit of social security net as framed by the Government.
+Labour working in organized sector gets the benefit of social security net as framed by the Government.
 Certain benefits like provident fund, leave entitlement, medical benefits and insurance are provided to workers in the organized sector.

 These security provisions are necessary to provide source of sustenance in case of disability or death of the main breadwinner of the family.
 Otherwise the dependents will face a bleak future.

-The sector which evade most of the laws and don’t follow the system come under unorganized sector.
-Small shopkeepers, some small scale manufacturing units keep all their attention on profit making and ignore their workers basic rights.
+Unorganised Sector: The sector which evades most of the laws and doesn’t follow the system comes under unorganized sector.
+Small shopkeepers, some small scale manufacturing units keep all their attention on profit-making and ignore their workers’ basic rights.
 Workers don’t get adequate salary and other benefits like leave, health benefits and insurance are beyond the imagination of people working in unorganized sectors.

-Companies which are run and financed by the Government comprise the public sector.
-After independence India was a very poor country.
+Public Sector: Companies which are run and financed by the Government comprise the public sector.
+After independence, India was a very poor country.
 India needed huge amount of money to set up manufacturing plants for basic items like iron and steel, aluminium, fertilizers and cements.
-Additionally infrastructure like roads, railways, ports and airports also require huge investment.
-In those days Indian entrepreneur was not cash rich so government had to start creating big public sector enterprises like SAIL (Steel Authority of India Limited), ONGC(Oil & Natural Gas Comission).
+Additionally, infrastructure like roads, railways, ports and airports also require huge investment.
+In those days, Indian entrepreneur was not cash rich so government had to start creating big public sector enterprises like SAIL (Steel Authority of India Limited), ONGC(Oil & Natural Gas Commission), etc.

-Companies which are run and financed by private people comprise the private sector.
-Companies like Hero Honda, Tata are from private sectors.
+Private Sector: Companies which are run and financed by private people comprise the private sector.
+Companies like Hero Honda, Tata, etc. are from private sectors.

 Government Aided Schemes to Fight Unemployment

-Government, from time to time, announces and implements various employment scheme to fight unemployment or hidden employment to help the weaker section of society.
-Shcemes like NREG (National Rural Employment Guarantee) is the latest announced by the UPA government in 2004.
+Government, from time to time, announces and implements various employment schemes to fight unemployment or hidden employment to help the weaker section of society.
+Schemes; like NREG (National Rural Employment Guarantee) is the latest announced by the UPA government in 2004.
+Now it is known as MNREGA (Mahatma Gandhi National Rural Employment Guarantee).
 This programme guarantees a minimum of 100 days of employment to at least one person from every rural household.
 This is part of government’s effort to ensure the ‘Right to Work’ to the rural poor citizen.